 For 2018, these tax credits are for certain:

 You can use IRS form 5695 to claim your residential energy credit.
 You should also “use Form 5695 to take any residential energy efficient property credit carryforward from 2017 or to carry the unused portion of the credit to 2019” (IRS).

 Tax Credits and Financial Incentives for HVAC Improvements

 So, what’s the answer?
 Can you write off a new HVAC system on your taxes?
-The answer is no, probably not.
-The nonbusiness energy property tax credit expired that would have allowed your to write off a new HVAC system.
-If however, you installed a qualifying geothermal heat pump, you may qualify for the residential energy credit (Form 5695).
+The answer is no (probably).
+The nonbusiness energy property tax credit expired that would have allowed you to write off a new HVAC system.
+If, however, you installed a qualifying geothermal heat pump, you may qualify for the residential energy credit (Form 5695).

 But when installing or upgrading your heating, ventilation, and air conditioning system, or any related insulation and energy efficiency improvements, always be on the lookout for potential tax credits, rebates, and other financial incentives.

 *Disclaimer: The tax credit information contained within this website is provided for informational purposes only and is not intended to substitute for expert advice from a professional tax/financial planner or the Internal Revenue Service (IRS).